Chr15w1986/Metal-Re-injectionPP4/README.md

 ## Frameworks, Libraries & Programs Used

-+ Balsamiq: Balsamiq was used to create the wireframes during the design process.
++ Balsamiq: Balsamiq was used to create the wireframes during the design process
-+ Favicon Generator: Used to create favicon used on the website.
++ Favicon Generator: Used to create favicon used on the website
-+ Grammarly: Used to correct any spell mistakes on readme and app text.
++ Grammarly: Used to correct any spelling mistakes on readme and app text
-+ Git: Gitpod IDE was used for version control by utilizing the Gitpod terminal to commit and Push to GitHub.
++ Git: Gitpod IDE was used for version control by utilizing the Gitpod terminal to commit and Push to GitHub
-+ GitHub: GitHub respository is used to store the project's code after being pushed from Gitpod.
++ GitHub: GitHub respository is used to store the project's code after being pushed from Gitpod
-+ Google Fonts: Google fonts are used to add fonts for aesthetic and UX purposes.
++ Google Fonts: Google fonts are used to add fonts for aesthetic and UX purposes
-+ Django: Framework used to add structure to the platform.
++ Django: Framework used to add structure to the platform
-+ Bootstrap5: Framework used to add structure and responsiveness.
++ Bootstrap5: Framework used to add structure and responsiveness
-+ AmIResponsive: Used to generate mockup image.
++ AmIResponsive: Used to generate mockup image

 ## Testing and Code validation

-All testing and code validation details are described in a separate file [TESTING.md](TESTING.md).
+All testing and code validation details are described in a separate file [TESTING.md](TESTING.md)

 ## Deployment

-Metal-Re-Injection is deployed using Heroku.
+Metal-Re-Injection is deployed using Heroku

 <details>
 <summary>Heroku Deployment steps: </summary>

- 1. Ensure all dependencies are listed within the requirements.txt file.
+ 1. Ensure all dependencies are listed within the requirements.txt file

  Within the terminal in Gitpod type `pip3 --local freeze > requirements.txt`, and a list with all requirements will be created to be read by Heroku.